gneu77/rx-signals/docs/rx-signals_start.md

 type Configuration = Record<string, any>;
 ```

-:warning: Back to our analogy of the `Signals` type being the reactive counterpart of a class-instance, a `SignalsBuild` is the reactive counterpart of a class/class-constructor.
+:warning: Back to our analogy of the `Signals` type being the reactive, immutable counterpart of a class-instance, a `SignalsBuild` is the reactive, immutable counterpart of a class/class-constructor.

 ## Composition via SignalsFactory <a name="signals-factory-type"></a>